-Dutch court awards Apple injunction against Samsung, blocking sales of Galaxy smartphones in EUAlex Wagner - Senior News Editor
+Dutch court awards Apple injunction against Samsung, blocking sales of Galaxy smartphones in EUAlex Wagner - Deputy Managing Editor, News Desk

 Major news out of the ongoing legal battle between Samsung and Apple today, as a court in the Netherlands has hit Samsung with a preliminary injunction barring it from selling the Galaxy S, Galaxy S II, and Galaxy Ace in several European Union countries.
 The court has ruled that the devices in question violate European patent 2058868, a software patent which deals with swiping through a gallery of photos.
 The ban is scheduled to go into effect on October 13th and will block Samsung's Netherlands subsidiaries, which Florian Mueller of FOSS Patents points out are used as a primary distribution hub, from selling the three Galaxy devices.